 On the surface, a mentoring relationship would seem to benefit the person being mentored, the party doing the learning.
 But the experience can provide significant professional value to both parties: mentee and mentor.
-“Conventional wisdom holds that just mentees benefit — and they do — but mentors gain a lot from the relationship as well,” says Tremain Ravenell, assistant director of alumni careers and professional development at the UA Alumni Association.
+“Conventional wisdom holds that just mentees benefit — and they do — but mentors gain a lot from the relationship as well,” says Tremain Ravenell, former assistant director of alumni careers and professional development at the UA Alumni Association.

 A mentorship can manifest in many ways, such as job shadowing, coaching, advice-giving and professional guidance.
 No matter the shape it takes, a mentorship will offer benefits in many directions.